Important Info on Dress Rehearsals & Performances

 - Dancers SHOULD NOT HAVE ON or BRING: nail polish, jewelry (including earrings), food- of ANY kind, or gum.
 Please understand earrings will be removed from dancers ears if they come to performances with them on so please just leave them at home so they do not get lost.

 - To keep your dancers things together backstage, we ask parents to make sure names are marked on items (including dance shoes!) and to bring a marked laundry basket or something similar.
 It is also helpful for our backstage volunteers if our youngest roles have their roles listed ON their basket with their name.

 - Extra bobby pins, safety pins, hair bands, and a few clean quiet activities (NO MARKERS) can be helpful.

-- ALL performers must stay for the entire performance.
+- ALL performers must stay for the entire scheduled performance.

-- During intermission: parents are NOT allowed backstage and ALL performers MUST STAY backstage.
+- During full-length performance intermission: parents/guardians are NOT allowed backstage and ALL performers MUST STAY backstage.